Domnenko-Aleksey/Comment-sentiment-analysis/README.md

 ## Data
 ### Getting data
-Data (reviews, names of banks, rating) are obtained from the site sravni.ru using parsing in 3 stages:
+Data (reviews, names of banks, rating) are obtained from the website of reviews about banks.
+Using parsing in 3 stages:

-1. The data is obtained by parsing pages with reviews.
+1. The data was obtained by parsing pages with reviews.
 We parse pages to get data in the format: id, link, bank, rating.
 Parsing is carried out in parts.
-We margin separate files and get the final data set **list.csv**
+We combine individual files and get the final data set **list.csv**

 2. Links are taken from a previously generated dataset.
 We parse pages to get data in the format: 'id', 'text', 'bank', 'rating'.
 Parsing is carried out in parts.